randolf.ca

 rring (const size_t buffer_size) | |

-Instantiate an empty ring buffer (which can be re-sized later). | |
+Instantiate an empty ring buffer (without automatic resizing-expansions). | |

 ~rring () noexcept | |